zio/zio/docs/reference/state-management/fiberref.md

 ## Merging Back

-ZIO does not only support to propagate `FiberRef` values from parents to childs, but also to fetch back these values into the current fiber.
+ZIO does not only support to propagate `FiberRef` values from parents to childs, but also to merge back these values into the current fiber.
 This section describes multiple variants for doing so.

 ### join

-If we `join` a fiber then its `FiberRef` is merged back into the parent fiber:
+If we `join` a fiber then the value of its `FiberRef` is merged back into the parent fiber.
+The default strategy for merging back, is **replacement**.
+This means whenever a forked fiber joined to its parent fiber, the value of its parent will be replaced with the value of its child FiberRef:

 ```scala mdoc:compile-only
 import zio._